dgraph-io/dgraph/CONTRIBUTING.md

 ### Part-Time Contributors

-Anyone can become a part-time contributor and help out on implementing Go-pre.
+Anyone can become a part-time contributor and help out on implementing gossamer.
 Contributions can be made in the following ways:

 -   Engaging in Gitter conversations, asking questions on how to begin contributing to the project
 -   Opening up github issues to express interest in code to implement